-20 Notification of data breach
+21 Notification of data breach

-Does the law include (general and/or sector-specific) obligations to notify the supervisory authority and individuals of data breaches?
+Does the law include (general or sector-specific) obligations to notify the supervisory authority or individuals of data breaches?
 If breach notification is not required by law, is it recommended by the supervisory authority?

-The Amended APPI does not include obligations to notify the regulators or affected individuals of any breaches of security.
-However, upon the occurrence of any such breach, notification to the Committee, governmental ministries delegated by the Committee, or an accredited personal information protection organisation, if applicable, is generally required or recommended under the Committee Guidelines.
-Such reporting is not required if the compromised personal data is considered not to have leaked - for instance, the relevant personal data is securely encrypted, was recovered before a third party had access to it, or was destroyed and no third party is reasonably expected to view the relevant personal data.
-Regulatory reporting is also not required if the relevant data breach is minor - for instance, erroneous transmission of emails or facsimiles or wrong delivery of packages where the compromised personal data is limited to the names of the sender and recipient.
+The APPI does not include obligations to notify the regulators or affected individuals of any breaches of security.
+However, upon the occurrence of any such breach, notification to the Commission, governmental ministries delegated by the Commission or an accredited personal information protection organisation, if applicable, is generally required or recommended under the Commission Guidelines.
+Such reporting is not required if the compromised personal data is considered not to have leaked; for instance, if the relevant personal data is securely encrypted, was recovered before a third party had access to it or was destroyed and no third party is reasonably expected to view the relevant personal data.
+Regulatory reporting is also not required if the relevant data breach is minor; for instance, erroneous transmission of emails or facsimiles or wrong delivery of packages where the compromised personal data is limited to the names of the sender and recipient.

-In addition, under the Committee Guidelines, notification of data breaches to data subjects may be necessary depending on the subject and manner of such breaches.
+In addition, under the Commission Guidelines, notification of data breaches to data subjects may be necessary depending on the subject and manner of such breaches.
 If a particular data breach is not expected to result in damage to the relevant data subjects, such as where the breached personal data was securely encrypted, notification to data subjects will not be necessary.
+Some of the sector-specific administrative guidelines provide for more stringent requirements on notification of data breaches.
+For instance, under the administrative guidelines for the financial sector, upon the occurrence of any data breach, notifications to both the relevant government ministries and the data subject are required for PII data users in the financial sector without any exceptions.